praneetk77/To-DoList/README.md

 # To-Do List

-Web-App where users can create to-do lists for each day.
-Also contains a different list for Work tasks and an about page.
+Web-App where users can create unlimited to-do lists.
+Includes responsive lists for every search parameter.
+All items are stored in MongoDB.
+Users can add and delete items separately from each list.

 ### Technologies used :-

 - NodeJS
 	- Express
 	- EJS
+- MongoDB
+- Mongoose
 - HTML, CSS & JavaScript